altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 *They stopped walking at the landing of the stairs*
 ~A small rounded door made of dark oak stood closed in front of them~ *Flanagan opened the door*
-~Maple floors and walled ended less than an arms length~ ~Inside lay another door, made of finely, tightly meshed copper wire~ ~In the narrow passage between the two doors lay an electrical panel with one switch~ *Flanagan pulled it down*
+~Maple floors and walled ended less than an arms length, made of that same dark oak~ ~Inside lay another door, made of finely, tightly meshed copper wire~ ~In the narrow passage between the two doors lay an electrical panel with one switch~ *Flanagan pulled it down*